How Agents Find Their Own Tools: Agentic Resource Discovery

 Thoughts

-We’ve been using every one of these for decades to help machines find things on the web.
+We’ve been using every one of these already to help machines find things on the web.
 ARD just points them at a new kind of thing.

 If you want to see it work, it’s at adr-demo.4004.fyi.